Ganpatsingh05/GROOT-/README.md

 ## ✅ Conclusion

 The **GROOT project** successfully demonstrates the fundamental concepts of version control systems through a simplified and educational approach.
-By implementing core features such as commits, branching, merging, conflict resolution, and remote cloning, the project bridges the gap between theoretical knowledge and practical understanding.
+By implementing core features such as commits, branching, and merging, the project bridges the gap between theoretical knowledge and practical understanding.

 The use of Git Bash and GitHub throughout the development process ensured real-world exposure to professional version control workflows.
 GROOT fulfills all academic requirements of the **INT 331 – Fundamentals Of Devops** course and serves as an effective learning tool for beginners seeking to understand how version control works "under the hood."

 ### Key Achievements:
 - ✅ All core VCS commands implemented and tested
 - ✅ Branching and merging workflows demonstrated
-- ✅ Merge conflicts created, documented, and resolved
 - ✅ Version tags applied to mark milestones
 - ✅ Complete GitHub integration with remote repository
 - ✅ Comprehensive documentation and screenshots